tomtom-international/tomtom-navigation-android-examples/tomtom-navigation-core-examples/README.md

 > **Note:** It's not a complete app that includes all TomTom Navigation SDK functionalities and implementations.

+> **Note**  TomTom Navigation SDK for Android is only available upon
+> request.
+The API key required for this example must be provisioned to access the navigation features.
+> Please reach to your sales contact in TomTom or [Contact us here](https://developer.tomtom.com/tomtom-sdk-for-android/request-access "Contact us") to get started.

 <div align="center">
   <img align="center" src="assets/nav-sdk-online.png" width="400"/>
 </div> <br>